rickywx/algelevader/README.md

 Step 2 executes 2 clients, 1 that is a web page that emulates an elevator call button, and a second that executes a command line client that allows you to select floors to move the elevator.

+You can watch the output for the elevator movement in the elevator terminal as you enter commands through either the web page or the client terminal.

 A RESTful service may not be the best choice for an elevator server, but I wanted some more practice with RESTful services - which is why I chose to implement it this way.

-You can watch the output for the elevator movement in the elevator terminal as you enter commands through either the web page or the client terminal.
+TODO: I still need to check inputs; putting in a high number causes an arrayidxOOB error